 Missouri State University Severe Weather Storm Warning System utilizes exterior sirens and interior sirens located in some of the Residence Halls.
 These sirens are not to be confused with the fire alarm in a building.
 The sirens are controlled from a master control unit located in the Radio Communications Center of Safety & Transportation at 636 E. Elm.
 Once notified of a dangerous severe weather storm warning the sirens will be activated.

-Newly hired faculty will be issued Commuter Parking Permits for 2013–2014 Fall/Spring semesters.
+Newly hired faculty will be issued Commuter Parking Permits for the fall and spring semesters.
 Your name will then be placed on a waiting list and you will be notified when you can upgrade to Reserve parking.
 You can pick up your permit at the Parking Administration Office (also called the Transit Operations Center), 700 East Elm Street.

 Helpful things to remember: